PronPan/Tdarr-H264-HEVC-to-NVENC-with-Optional-HDR/README.md

 # Tdarr-H264-HEVC-to-NVENC-with-Optional-HDR

+Plugin utilizes code from multiple others such as the generic sort_by_stream_tag plugin, but mostly tws101's Ultimate_GPU_Transcoder_HDR plugin.
+Credit goes to them for creating the main parts of this plugin.
+I just heavily tweaked it for higher quality encodes with even smaller sizes, added the tagging function, making HDR optional, and other various edits.

 This plugin will transcode H264 or reconvert HEVC files using NVENC with bframes, 10bit, and (optional) HDR.
 Requires a Turing NVIDIA GPU or newer.
 If reconvert HEVC is on and the entire file is over the bitrate filter, the HEVC stream will be re-encoded.
-Typically results in a 50-75% smaller size with little to no quality loss.
+Typically results in a 20-55% smaller size with very little quality loss.

-When setting the re-encode bitrate filter be aware that it is a file total bitrate, so leave overhead for audio.
+This plugin is designed for processing entire movie libraries, HDR content and all.
+However, it's not recommended you actually use this to reconvert HDR files as it strips some HDR10/+/Dolby Vision metadata and leaves just PQ.
+The reconvert_hdr option is more meant to filter out these files rather than actually convert them.

-Because of the heavily tweaked ffmpeg encoder settings, HEVC->HEVC reconverting usually results in a higher bitrate than the target bitrate.
+Because of the heavily tweaked ffmpeg encoder settings, HEVC to HEVC reconverting usually results in a higher bitrate than the target bitrate, but much less than the original.
 This plugin implements the filter_by_stream_tag plugin to prevent infinite loops caused by that higher bitrate being above target bitrate.

 By default, all settings are ideal for most use cases